A History of the Whoniverse

 We have used the following conventions: Dates are in bold type.
-Story titles are in CAPITALS before the description of the events of those stories.
+Story titles are either in a larger and bolder font or in CAPITALS.
 Explanation of the dating and other speculation is in [square brackets].
 Story names are colour coded to indicate the type of story it is.
 Colour codes are as follows:

 |Blue||The Doctor Who TV Series, Torchwood, and The Sarah Jane Adventures|